 Homework: Homework is a crucial part of learning mathematics.
 Homework will generally be assigned weekly.
-Homework is evaluated on completeness, and, depending on availability of resources, correctness on one or two selected problems.

 Your homework is expected to be neat and conform to accepted standards for professional work-products.
 Handwriting must be clearly legible, and margins must be respected.
 Except for excused absences, late homework is not accepted.
 Your lowest two homework scores are dropped.
+Homeworks missed due to excused absences have the highest priority to serve as dropped homeworks.